Stoupa has a little bit more to offer other than wonderful beaches and great places for eating and drinking.

 The Castle

-Lefktro Castle or Beaufort Castle or just simply The Kastro is at the southern end of Stoupa on top of the small hill that looms over the town.
 The 13th century castle itself is not immediately obvious as most of the structures have not withstood the test of time too well.
 It is a bit of a scramble to get there and a sign does remind you that you are entering the castle at your own risk.
-It’s well worth the effort and the castle walls are quite impressive, the cistern less so, but the views are great.
+It’s worth the scramble up to the top though as the castle walls are quite impressive, the cistern less so but the views of Stoupa are great.

 Zorba related stuff.

-Nikos Kazantzakis, author of Zorba the Greek, lived for a year by Kalogria and based his book on the foreman he met when when working at a Lignite Mine just outside Stoupa.
-Lignite is a poor relation to coal so it is not surprising that this venture failed.
-You can visit the site of the mine but there is not much to see, just some holes in the ground and pools of water and a sign.
+You can visit the site of the mine but there is not much to see, just some holes in the ground, pools of water and a sign.
 It’s worth a quick butchers though.
 If you do have the urge to have a look, the mine is just north of Stoupa and there is a signpost to it from the main road which is easy to miss.
 It’s also easy to miss the mine.

 Craft Bazaar